-In the ever more digital business world of today, one small incident can quickly grow large and create a full-blown reputation crisis.
-Viral bad reviews can make you lose customers, slow revenue stream and even stagnate your business completely.
+In the ever-more digital business world of today, one small incident can quickly grow large and create a full-blown reputation crisis.
+Viral bad reviews can make you lose customers, slow your revenue stream, and even stagnate your business completely.

 Develop Strong Restrictions